We have a Windows Server environment.

 Looking at the more technical end of things, Microsoft SQL Server uses query languages such as T-SQL and ANSI SQL.
 Disaster recovery is one of the product's most prominent features, in addition to in-memory performance, scalability, and corporate business intelligence capabilities.

-SQL Server is also known as Microsoft SQL Server, MSSQL, MS SQL.
+SQL Server was previously known as Microsoft SQL Server, MSSQL, MS SQL.

 Microsoft SQL Server is used by businesses in every industry, including Great Western Bank, Aviva, the Volvo Car Corporation, BMW, Samsung, Principality Building Society, Wellmark Blue Cross and Blue Shield, and the Catholic District School Board of Eastern Ontario.